LOCATOR: An essential tool for backcountry and ski trips

 ARMADA's LOCATOR is the perfect ski companion for your travels and adventures

-Among the ARMADA brand's skis, this one is positioned as a lightweight ski suitable for backcountry skiing, with performance that will satisfy even the most enthusiastic skier.
-Boasting the lightest weight of the brand, it is ideal for skiers who do long walks or full hikes from the base of the mountain.
-Normally, when lightness is emphasized, gliding performance tends to be compromised, but this is not the case, which is what makes the LOCATOR so great.
+Within the ARMADA brand, the LOCATOR is positioned as a lightweight ski suitable for backcountry skiing, offering performance that will satisfy even the most discerning skiers.
+Boasting the brand's lightest weight, it's ideal for skiers who hike long distances or full hikes from the base of the mountain.
+Normally, prioritizing lightness often compromises skiing performance, but this is not the case with the LOCATOR, which is its strength.

-Its gimmick is that it uses a lightweight and strong material called Carbacore for the core.
-In the case of the LOCATOR, this Carbacore is used thinner than in regular skis, making it even lighter.
-Instead, a thick linear carbon sheet runs from the nose tip to the tail as reinforcement.
-This allows the core to be thin, achieving both lightness and strength.
+The key feature is the use of a lightweight yet strong material called Calbacore in the core.
+In the case of the LOCATOR, this Calbacore is used more thinly than in regular skis, making it even lighter.
+Instead, thick linear carbon sheets are used as reinforcement from the nose tip to the tail.
+This mechanism allows for a balance between lightness and strength by using a thin core material.

 L=152,162,172,182cm